 In the event that a PCP cannot provide a particular service defined under the PCP package due to lack of personnel, equipment failure and insufficient medical supplies, the PCP will need to make arrangements for the provision of these services in the interim and under no circumstance shall the member be charged for this.
-The PCP director must alert the NHI Manager in writing should for any reason the PCP cannot provide any of the services speculated in the contract no later than three days from the date of discontinued services.
-The NHI will work with the PCP to try to correct this problem or arrange for alternate solutions as authorized by the NHI Manager.
+The PCP Administrator must alert the NHI Manager in writing and copied to the CEO of MOH, should for any reason the PCP cannot provide any of the services speculated in the contract no later than three days from the date of discontinued services.
+The NHI will work with the PCP to try to correct this problem or arrange for alternate solutions as authorized by the NHI Manager and approved by the CEO/MOH.
 The NHI reserves the right to deduct the cost of this service from the PCPs schedule payments to compensate members billed for these services or to the alternate providers who needed to cover the same.
 Such expected deductions shall be made known to the PCP in writing and will apply until the issue has been corrected and the PCP has alerted the NHI and NHI in turn has verified this to be so.